The new showcourt and spectator seating at Traralgon Sports Stadium.

 Take a virtual tour of the new stadium with Latrobe City Council’s Larry Sengstock here: https://www.youtube.com/watch?v=XM2jA7nQO80

-The Traralgon Sports Stadium (TSS) will be redeveloped and expanded for multi-purpose use, allowing the centre to host large-scale events such as regional, national and international championships.
+The Traralgon Sports Stadium (TSS) has been redeveloped and expanded for multi-purpose use, allowing the centre to host large-scale events such as regional, national and international championships.

-A four-court extension to the existing stadium featuring a new show court with 3000 capacity spectator seating and associated amenities is the cornerstone of concept plans for the Catterick Crescent site.
+A four-court extension to the existing stadium, featuring a new show court with 3000 capacity spectator seating and associated amenities, has elevated the centre to stand among the leading indoor facilities in Victoria.

-Lead contractor Becon Constructions took control of the site on 18 March, following the completion of early works including an extension to the car park.
+Becon Constructions led the project, with work beginning on 18 March, 2019 following the completion of early works including an extension to the car park.

-The structural frame of the new building is being erected on site by local contractor WELDTEK, using about 320 tonnes of steel.
+The structural frame of the new building was erected by local contractor WELDTEK, using about 320 tonnes of steel.

-A total of 292 car parks will also be created at the reserve as part of the project.
+A total of 292 car parks were created at the reserve as part of the project.

-GROW Gippsland and the Industry Capability Network have been engaged to ensure local sub-contractors are used on the build, with a number already involved including:
+GROW Gippsland and the Industry Capability Network were engaged to ensure local sub-contractors are used on the build, with a number involved including: